allenai/allennlp-guide/chapters/part3/fairness.md

 ## Biases in Data

 We are all aware that large language models are hungry for text data, and these data greatly influence the word and sentence-level representations the models learn.
-NLP researchers and pratictioners often scrape data from the Internet, which include news articles, Wikipedia pages, and even patents!
-But, how representative are the text in these data of the real-world frequences of words among different groups of people?
+NLP researchers and practitioners often scrape data from the Internet, which include news articles, Wikipedia pages, and even patents!
+But, how representative are the text in these data of the real-world frequencies of words among different groups of people?
 The answer is **not at all**.
 <br>
 <br>
 This is the result of <em>reporting bias</em>, in which the "frequency with which people write about actions, outcomes, or properties is not a reflection of real-world frequencies or the degree to which a property is characteristic of a class of individuals" [2].
 For instance, "murdered" occurs with a much higher frequency than does "blinked" in text corpuses because journalists usually report about murders rather than blinking, as a result of the relative rarity of murders [2].